cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/installing-mcf.md

 HTTP proxy: |none|

-Enter Micro Cloud Foundry configuration token or offline domain name: clover-east-soft
+Enter Micro Cloud Foundry configuration token or offline domain name: shock-throw-caption
 ```
 The Micro Cloud Foundry virtual machine verifies your DNS and configures the Micro Cloud.

 **Note**
-: If you plan to use Micro Cloud Foundry without an Internet connection, enter a fictitious domain name instead of the DNS configuration token.
+: If you plan to use Micro Cloud Foundry without an Internet connection, enter a fictious domain name instead of the DNS configuration token.
 This is an advanced configuration option described in [Using Micro Cloud Foundry](/infrastructure/micro/using-mcf.html#working-offline-with-micro-cloud-foundry).

 ## Registering a Micro Cloud Foundry User with vmc